 - Medical Clinic

-In addition to our Nurse Practitioners and Physician Assistants, a physician is available for consultation Monday through Friday from 3 to 5 pm.
+In addition to our Nurse Practitioners and Physician Assistant, a physician is available for consultation Monday through Friday from 3 to 5 pm, by appointment.

 - Orthopedic Clinic

 An Orthopedic Specialist (MD) is available for consultation on Mondays and Thursdays from 4 to 5 pm at the Health Center.
-Students are seen on a first-come first-serve basis.
-To be seen, please arrive at the Health Center prior to 4:45pm on these days.
+To be seen, please call the Health Center at 413-597-2206 to schedule an appointment.